mykeels/Outsorcery/README.md

 worker.WorkException += MyWorkerOnWorkExceptionHandler;
 ```

-WorkServers suppress all exceptions encountered while processing work received from a client to prevent application failure.
+Work Servers suppress all exceptions encountered while processing work received from a client to prevent application failure.
 To receive notification when these exceptions occur subscribe to the RemoteWorkException event.

 ```csharp
 // SERVER